 These are especially useful when creating very small prints or prints that need more support in their first few layers.
 For instance, both will help to anchor the print and allow it to adhere better.

-Non-optimal first layer adhesion is a common problem in 3D printing, especially with PLA and AMB.
+Non-optimal first layer adhesion is a common problem in 3D printing, especially with PLA and ABS.
 But, luckily it has a few different solutions available.
-If you are really struggling, don’t be afraid to try a combination of a few of them to get your print to stick.
+If you are really struggling with 3D print not sticking to bed, don’t be afraid to try a combination of a few of them to get your print to stick.